The Shareholder Rights and Activism Review: South Africa

 Legal and regulatory framework

-The primary sources of laws and regulations that are relevant to shareholder rights and activism are the Companies Act 71 of 2008 (the Companies Act), Chapter 5 of the Companies Regulations 2011 promulgated thereunder (the Takeover Regulations), the Financial Markets Act 19 of 2012 (the Financial Markets Act) and common law.
+The primary sources of law and regulations that are relevant to shareholder rights and activism are the Companies Act 71 of 2008 (the Companies Act), Chapter 5 of the Companies Regulations 2011 promulgated thereunder (the Takeover Regulations), the Financial Markets Act 19 of 2012 (the Financial Markets Act) and common law.

-Takeovers and other 'affected transactions' (e.g., statutory mergers, schemes and disposals of all or a greater part of a company's assets or undertaking) are regulated under Chapter 5 of the Companies Act and the Takeover Regulations.
+Takeovers and 'affected transactions' (e.g., statutory mergers, schemes of arrangement, and disposals of all or a greater part of a company's assets or undertaking) are regulated under Chapter 5 of the Companies Act and the Takeover Regulations.
 In the context of such transactions, the Takeover Regulation Panel (TRP) is mandated to ensure the integrity of the marketplace and fairness to securities holders, and to prevent actions by offeree companies designed to impede, frustrate, or defeat an offer or the making of fair and informed decisions by securities holders.
 The TRP has the power to initiate or receive complaints, conduct investigations and issue compliance notices.

 The Listings Requirements (the Listings Requirements) of the Johannesburg Stock Exchange (JSE), enforced by the JSE, apply to JSE-listed companies.
 The Listings Requirements regulate, among other things, the fair and equal treatment of shareholders, access to information, certain voting thresholds, and pre-emptive rights and related party transactions.